Table of Contents

 Write in Chunks

 I’ve found it is best to divide up my writing day into smaller chunks of time.
-This allows me to schedule short breaks for stretching, snacking, answering email and so on.
+This allows me to schedule short breaks for stretching, snacking, answering email, and so on.
 I set a timer for 45 minutes and write for that length of time.
 When the timer goes off, I reset it for 15 minutes, which is the length of the break.
-This seems to work very well, and vastly increases my productivity.
+This seems to work very well and vastly increases my productivity.
 Additionally, it gives me a chance to stretch and get on the exercise bike for a few minutes, which is better for the back and the body.

-Don’t Edit as you Write
+Don’t Edit as You Write

-You’ll never be able to write 10000 words a day if you attempt to multi-task editing and writing.
+You’ll never be able to write 10,000 words a day if you attempt to multitask editing and writing.
 When you write, just write.
-Don’t go back and change words, delete sentences and restructure things.
+Don’t go back and change words, delete sentences, and restructure things.
 Save that for another day.
 You’ll find that by just writing all in one shot, you’ll get far more done.
 Then you can edit the whole thing at once, with a clearer picture of where you are going with it all.

 Explore Dictation Software